Soccer-Milan draw another blank in Europa League, Everton go out

 Riccardo Montolivo hit the post for the Italians early in the second half and that was as close as they got.

-Dinamo Kiev went through with a 1-0 win at Young Boys as Vitaliy Buyalskiy scored the winner in their Group B match.
+Dinamo Kiev become the first team to qualify for the round of 32 with a 1-0 win at Young Boys as Vitaliy Buyalskiy scored the winner in their Group B match.

-Lazio are the only team with 12 points from their four games after a stoppage-time own goal by Maximie Le Marchand, who turned a corner into his own net, gave them a 1-0 win at home to Nice in Group K.

-FCSB qualified from Group G despite dropping their first points in a 1-1 draw at home to Hapoel Beer Sheva.